-I am a novice at bus travel in Mexico but I had a chance to travel with the Escapees Mexican Connection group over the border a couple of months ago.
+I had a chance to travel with the Escapees Mexican Connection group over the border a couple of months ago.
 It was a very interesting and fun experience.
-If you have any interest in traveling south of the border, here is some helpful information.
+If you have any interest in traveling south of the border in a bus conversion or RV, here is some helpful information.

 On February 11th, 2019, I met up with 99 other people in 55 RV’s in Potrero County Park, in Potrero, CA. This town is located about 45 miles east of San Diego and about five miles from the Tecate, Mexico border.
 Many of us fueled up just before getting to the park as some people are not very trustworthy of the fuel in Mexico but I fueled up once with the bus and twice with my car south of the border and had no problems.

 As we arrived on Monday the 11th we all were given our parking assignments.
 I was very lucky as I was parked right next to the pavilion, our meeting room.
-By 3:00 in the afternoon everyone had arrived and we all attended a Meet and Greet happy hour and dinner at 4:00 PM.
+By 3:00 in the afternoon, everyone had arrived and Registered and we all attended a Meet and Greet happy hour and dinner at 4:00 PM.

 When someone in Mexico is attempting to pass a truck on a solid yellow line, the truck will signal that the coast is clear by turning on his left turn signal.
 That either means that he is turning left, or that it is safe to pass on the left as he can see what is up ahead easier than the car behind him.
 It seems ironic and a bit scary doesn’t it?
 But it works for them.

-At the first meeting, we also were told which of seven groups we would be in.
-Smaller groups of RVs make traveling much easier especially when traveling through densely populated areas.
+At the first meeting, we also were told which of the seven groups we would be in.
+Smaller groups of RVs make traveling much easier, especially when crossing the border and traveling through densely populated areas.
 Group members had been decided by the group leaders before we arrived.
-There were up to nine RV’s in each group.
+There were up to nine RVs in each group.
 At the end of the meeting, we all broke up into smaller groups and sat around in lawn chairs and met and eventually became close friends with everyone in our group.
 The group leaders had experience from previous trips so they taught us the ropes and explained how we would cross the border the following day.

-On Wednesday morning we all drove our cars to the Tecate border parking lot and walked to the border crossing where we picked up our FMM cards (Forma Migratoria Múltiple) Tourist Card and paid the $24 which was good for up to 180 days.
+On Wednesday morning we carpooled to the Tecate border parking lot and walked to the border crossing where we picked up our FMM cards (Forma Migratoria Múltiple) Tourist Card and paid the $24 which was good for up to 180 days.
 This is not a visa, but similar, as every tourist who crosses the border and stays more than 72 hours must have one.